What should you ask your doctor about pancreatic cancer?

 - What do you recommend and why?

-- What risks or side effects are there to the treatments you suggest?
+- What risks or side effects might I expect?
+How long are they likely to last?

 - How would treatment affect my daily activities?